oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 monitor, it is that state when window colours are matched to the monitors colour space.

+The glue between both concepts, which almost always should be available in parallel, is a explicite opt out flag and a path for colour profiles to characterise the image data.

 ### Late colour binding

 In the above mentioned context late colour binding means to do the final